-NurOwn can be injected into muscle (the intramuscular, or IM, method) or into the spinal canal (the intrathecal, or IT, method).
+NurOwn can be injected into a muscle, called the intramuscular, or IM, method, or into the spinal canal — the intrathecal, or IT, method.

 How NurOwn works

 ALS is a progressive neurodegenerative disease.
-People with ALS suffer a gradual decline in muscle function and strength as motor neurons — or nerve cells that control muscle movement — die off.
+People with ALS experience a gradual decline in muscle function and strength as motor neurons — the nerve cells that control muscle movement — die off.

 NurOwn aims to help these nerve cells survive by fighting the neurodegeneration process that causes ALS symptoms.

 NurOwn uses MSCs harvested from the patient.
 MSCs are precursor cells that have the ability to differentiate into various cell types.
-NurOwn’s technology encourages MSCs to develop into cells that secrete neurotrophic factors (NTFs) that promote the growth of nervous tissue.
+NurOwn’s technology encourages MSCs to develop into cells that secrete neurotrophic factors (NTFs), or factors that promote the growth of nervous tissue.
 NTFs can also help nerve cells survive through their own neuroprotective function.

 NurOwn in clinical trials

-BrainStorm has successfully completed three clinical trials across Israel and the United States.
+BrainStorm has successfully completed three clinical trials across Israel and the U.S.

-The first two, a Phase 1/2 trial (NCT01051882) of 12 patients and a Phase 2a trial (NCT01777646) of 14 participants took place in Israel.
-The trials tested the safety of both IM and IT administration of NurOwn as well as any clinical effects.
-The studies’ results appeared in the scientific journal JAMA Neurology.
+The first two, a Phase 1/2 trial (NCT01051882) in 12 patients, and a Phase 2a trial (NCT01777646) in 14 participants, took place in Israel.
+They tested the safety of both IM and IT administration of NurOwn, as well as any clinical effects.

-The third trial, conducted in the United States, was a randomized, double-blind, placebo-controlled Phase 2 study (NCT02017912) assessing the safety of NurOwn in 48 ALS patients.
-Patients were assessed for three months prior to treatment and then received a combined IM-IT injection of either NurOwn cells or a placebo.
-Patients were then monitored for another six months to see if the treatment was safe, and whether produced a clinical response.
-Doctors monitored the patients using several measures including ALSFRS-R and slow vital capacity (SVC), which assesses breathing capacity to check lung function.
-According to BrainStorm Cell, the results of the study were positive.
+The third trial, conducted in the U.S., was a randomized, double-blind, placebo-controlled Phase 2 study (NCT02017912) assessing the safety of NurOwn in 48 ALS patients.
+Participants were followed for three months prior to treatment and then received a combined IM-IT injection of either NurOwn or a placebo.
+They were then monitored for another six months to see whether the treatment was safe, and whether it produced a clinical response.
+Doctors monitored the patients using several measures, including ALSFRS-R and slow vital capacity (SVC), which assesses breathing capacity to check lung function.

 ALS News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.